This article originally appeared on VICE UK.

 Is it possible to make a living out of it, in the same way that some standard video game streamers do?
 "I don't think it's really possible unless you're amazingly popular and stream quite often," Kari says.
 "I'll certainly never make a living out of it, because I would rather spend time with my family and keep it as a hobby."

-Despite her attitude to speedrunning, Kari has pulled off some impressive feats, and is something of a trailblazer in the scene.
+Despite her attitude towards speedrunning, Kari has pulled off some impressive feats, and is something of a trailblazer in the scene.
 "I think one of my greatest achievements was the first time I completed a single-segment speedrun (completing the game in one go without resetting) of Final Fantasy VI in 2007.
 Back then, people didn't think it was possible to complete a single-segment run of an RPG.
 But after my run was posted on Speed Demos Archive, people started doing single-segment runs of other RPGs.
 It's interesting that single-segment runs are now much more popular than segmented runs."

 The most impressive moment that I've seen on a GDQ stream was the Tetris: The Grand Master exhibition earlier this year, particularly when the board became invisible during the game credits (from around 1:10:00 into this video).
 I ask what's most impressed the people who actually put these events together.

 "The blindfolded GDQ runs have been spectacular," says Chris.
-"My favourite moment is when Zallard1 at AGDQ 2014 managed to beat Super Punch-Out!! for the SNES blindfolded.
+"My favorite moment is when Zallard1 at AGDQ 2014 managed to beat Super Punch-Out!! for the SNES blindfolded.
 He accidentally performed a frame perfect counter at one point in his run and had to adapt his strategy a bit because it changed up the pattern of that fight."

 Zallard1's blindfolded 'Super Punch-Out!!' run in 2014

-Looking down the sizeable list of games (speed)running at Summer Games Done Quick, it's hard to notice one particular theme that connects the chosen titles.
+Looking down the sizable list of games (speed)running at Summer Games Done Quick, it's hard to notice one particular theme that connects the chosen titles.
 Does something in particular make for a good speedrunning game, or can it be anything?

 "Just about any game that has an ending can be speedrun, but what makes one game better to run than another is pretty subjective," says Kari.
 "Some might say that lots of randomness makes for a bad speedrun.
 However, I've run longer games that have lots of random elements, and it's kind of a fun challenge to find ways to be prepared for whatever the game might throw at you.
 So I think it's really up to the runner's preference."